 Plantar fasciitis is actually the last thing that those who have to be on their feet all day long ever want.
 It turns the first step that they take every single morning into a painful experience.
 Patients may breathe a deep sigh of relief, as the pain seems to be lessened as they take more steps.
 However, it is ready to strike their feet anytime when they start to stand up or to walk after a period of sitting.
 It haunts them all day, indeed.
 Worst still, the heel pain can create a domino effect leading to the irritating feeling in your whole feet and legs.
 Seems like nothing we want, right?

 Luckily, the pain is curable.
 In some serious cases, people do need surgery to get rid of it.
 Some may seek professional therapeutic treatments to alleviate the foot pain.
 However, in most cases, you can cure yourself the pain.
 Do a little research on this topic and you will definitely find out various ways to ease your pain right at home.
-We would like to recommend you some practical home remedies to tackle plantar fasciitis for your reference.
+We would like to recommend you some practical home remedies to tackle your pain.

 1. Foot massage

 The cause of your foot pain lies in the ligament plantar fascia that is strained as you walk too much or as you were born with a deformity in foot structure.
 Therefore, it suffers from pressure and causes you to feel the pain.
 As a result, a little massaging can be of much help to reduce the tension and relieve the pain.